Dental Crowns Vancouver WA

 A dental crown may be used to repair a cavity that has developed in your mouth.
 A cavity, also referred to as dental caries or tooth decay is a breakdown of the tooth structure from acids.
 Acids can dissolve the hard tissues of your tooth.
 Consequently, the vulnerable softer tissues in your tooth are exposed to further decay.

 For that reason, your tooth may need to be rebuilt with a crown or other dental restoration.
-Most important, progression of decay will spread quicker once it reaches softer tissue of the tooth below the enamel.
+Most importantly, the progression of decay will spread quickly once it reaches the softer tissue of the crown tooth below the enamel.